GAICo: A Deployed and Extensible Framework for Evaluating Diverse and Multimodal Generative AI Outputs

 On the Books in South Carolina: Mining for Jim Crow Laws

-University of South Carolina
+University of South Carolina (Feb 2025)

 On the Books in South Carolina: Mining for Jim Crow Laws is a collections-as-data and machine learning project by the University of South Carolina Libraries (USC), sub awarded by the University of North Carolina at Chapel Hill (UNC), and made possible by The Andrew W. Mellon Foundation, for the period of May 2022-December 2024.
 Following UNC’s steps from their first year of the grant, the USC project created a text corpus of South Carolina state legislature acts passed in the period from Reconstruction through the Civil Rights Movement (1868-1968).
 The USC team then utilized machine learning techniques to create a model classifying the laws as either Jim Crow or not.